exercism/rust/exercises/gigasecond/README.md

 A gigasecond is 10^9 (1,000,000,000) seconds.

+If you're unsure what operations you can perform on `DateTime<Utc>` take a look at the [chrono crate](https://docs.rs/chrono/0.4.0/chrono/) which is listed as a dependency in the `Cargo.toml` file for this exercise.

 ## Rust Installation

 Refer to the [exercism help page][help-page] for Rust installation and learning